A conversation with Sarah Cannon and Mark Goldberg, Index Ventures’ new partners

 TC: What signals are you looking for in consumer startups?

 Cannon: I always think chance favors the prepared mind.
 I do want to do thesis work in consumer, and think about areas where I see patterns.
 When I see the monthly active users data, [I ask], does it conform to the world.
-Millennials have contrarian thinking, one thing that stood out when the Robinhood founders talk, was that millennials didn’t want to pay an upfront fee.
+Millenials have contrarian thinking, one thing that stood out when the Robinhood founders talk, was that millenials didn’t want to pay an upfront fee.
 I wonder if there are other models they’re resistant to.
 Maybe they don’t want to be monetized by ads, and are there businesses that could evolve based on that view.

-Note: Update: Cannon reached out to clarify a few things from the interview, which we’ve sprinkled some updates throughout.